abentele/PhotosExporter/Readme.md

 * provide two export modes: 1.
 Time Machine like backup, 2. snapshot export with no extra disk usage if export is on same file system

 There are two possible general use cases:
-* [SnapshotPhotosExporter.swift](PhotosExporter/exporter/SnapshotPhotosExporter.swift): export all your photos, e.g. to share them with other programs or devices like your TV or other non-Apple devices, share them in the cloud etc.; if the export folder is on the same file system as the Photos Library, there is no extra disk usage
+* **SnapshotPhotosExporter**: export all your photos, e.g. to share them with other programs or devices like your TV or other non-Apple devices, share them in the cloud etc.; if the export folder is on the same file system as the Photos Library, there is no extra disk usage
-* [IncrementalPhotosExporter.swift](PhotosExporter/exporter/IncrementalPhotosExporter.swift): backup all your photos while keeping the previous backups, like with Time Machine (I would suggest to add a cron job to trigger it daily or weekly)
+* **IncrementalPhotosExporter**: backup all your photos while keeping the previous backups, like with Time Machine (I would suggest to add a cron job to trigger it daily or weekly)

 I believe some other people who think backups are very important could make use of it as well, so I've decided to make the code open source.
 Any feedback is appreciated, especially pull requests with improvements.